TascoGitGud/Customer-Churn-Prediction-and-Segmentation-for-an-E-commerce-Company/README.md

 #### 🧹 Step 1: Data Cleaning

-Before doing any analysis, the data needs to be clean and complete.
+Before any analysis, the data needs to be clean and complete.

 - 🔲 **Missing values:** Filled with the median for numeric columns, and the mode (most common value) for text columns.
 - 🗑️ **Duplicate rows:** Removed completely.